fictionco/fiction/@apps/factor/docs/cli.md

 ## Getting the CLI

-1. Add Factor by adding `@factor/core` as a dependency in your project `yarn add @factor/core`
+1. Add Factor by adding `@factor/core` as a dependency in your project `npm add @factor/core`
-2. Run the initial `yarn install` on the directory to install dependencies
+2. Run the initial `npm install` on the directory to install dependencies
-3. You should now have the CLI available in that directory using `yarn factor [command]`
+3. You should now have the CLI available in that directory using `npx factor [command]`

 ## Run Development Server